Mina Miller Edison

-Mina Miller Edison (July 6, 1865 – August 24, 1947) was an American community activist and the second wife of inventor and industrialist Thomas Edison.
+Mina Miller Edison (born Mina Miller; July 6, 1865 – August 24, 1947) was an American community activist and the second wife of inventor and industrialist Thomas Edison.
 She was a community activist in Fort Myers, Florida, known for her work advancing the use of public spaces and education initiatives.

 Early life

 Mina Miller was born on July 6, 1865, in Akron, Ohio to inventor and industrialist Lewis Miller and homemaker Mary Valinda Alexander.
 She was the seventh of eleven children.
-Through her lifelong involvement with the Chatauqua Association, of which her father was a founder and leader, Mina spent the summers at Chautauqua from the age of 9 to her marriage to Edison.
+Through her lifelong involvement with the Chatauqua Institution, of which her father was a founder and leader, Mina spent the summers at Chautauqua from the age of 9 to her marriage to Edison.
 There a young Mina came in contact with many progressive orators, male and female who were interested in education reform, temperance, and women's suffrage.
 She graduated from Akron High School in 1883 and then went on to study at Mrs. Johnson's Finishing Seminary in Boston.